Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 ## Summary

 The goal of this proposal is to enable **compile time dependency resolution** through extension syntax.
-Overall, we'd want to enable extension contract interfaces to be defined as function or class arguments and enable compiler to automatically resolve and inject those instances that must be provided evidence for in one of a given set of scopes.
+Overall, we'd want to enable extension contract interfaces to be defined as function or class constructor arguments and enable compiler to automatically resolve and inject those instances that must be provided evidence for in one of a given set of scopes.
 In case of not having evidence of any of those required interfaces (program constraints), compiler would fail and provide proper error messages.

 ## Motivation

-* Support extension evidence compile-time verification.
+* Support compile-time verification of program dependencies (extensions).
 * Enable nested extension resolution.
-* Enable multiple extension function groups for type declarations.
 * Support compile-time verification of a program correctness given behavioral constraints are raised to the interface types.
 * Enable definition of polymorphic functions whose constraints can be verified at compile time in call sites.